codefellows/seattle-javascript-401d21/front-end/29-component-composition/README.md

     - Anything top of mind?

 - Hash Tables
-- Code Review
+- Code Review: _Are we really solid on state and props?_
-- Composition vs Inheritance
+- Composition vs Inheritance: _Just compose..._
 - Building Reusable Components through `props.children`
 - Lab Preview
+    - _reminder for scott... no CSS challenge this week. next week._

 ## Learning Objectives
 * Students will learn to about composition vs inheritance